jverzani/gWidgetsWWW2/README.md

 ---------------------------

 This package implements the `gWidgets` API for web programming.
+Deployment is through `Rook`, best suited for local use or limited internet usage.
+For wider deployment, there is `gWidgetsWWW2.rapache` which runs under Jeffrey Horner's rapache module for the apache webserver.

  Primarily, the package turns the gWidgets commands into `JavaScript` commands.
 The `ExtJS` javascript libraries (www.sencha.com) are used for this, as they provide an excellent programming environment for `JavaScript`.
 Of course, the `R` user need not know any